-Raised on soul music and Motown records, Danielle Juhre was born to bring soul to the forefront of top 40's pop music, and she does.
-With precise vocal runs, powerhouse vocals, catchy melodies, and heartfelt lyrics, Juhre's voice stands out by a milestone and is instantly recognizable.
+Raised on soul music and Motown records, Danielle Juhre was born to bring soul to the forefront of top 40's pop music.
+With precise vocal runs, powerhouse vocals, catchy melodies, and heartfelt lyrics, Juhre's voice stands out by a milestone and is instantly recognizable and timeless.
 Heavily influenced by Aretha Franklin, Amy Winehouse, and Mark Ronson, she explains how important it is for her to be authentic with her audience and share exactly what she's going through with every song she writes.
 With her very first single, "Does She Know?" placed on the 60th GRAMMY ballot for 'Best R&B Song' this was only the beginning for her as she was later featured on ABC 7 Chicago's Windy City Live, iHeartRadio, NewsyTV, and recently added to Siriusxm's "Velvet" alongside Adele, Sam Smith, Ariana Grande and Beyonce.

 "Soul singer Danielle Juhre will remind you of Adele" - Windy City Live ABC 7 Chicago